htoyryla/denoising-diffusion-pytorch-ht/README.md

 Options weak, mul and mid help in tuning the levels of init image and noise.
 This is a bit complex topic, so better return to it in discussions.

+Diffumakerz is a newer version with improved guidance.
+Instructions coming real soon now.

 ## Tiled generation

 With tilemaker, one can take a larger image and process it tile by tile.